Jean-Luc Godard: Anouchka Films

-In 1965, Godard directed Alphaville, a futuristic blend of science fiction, film noir, and satire.
+In 1965, Godard directed Alphaville, a futuristic blend of science fiction, film noir and satire.
 Eddie Constantine starred as Lemmy Caution, a detective who is sent into a city controlled by a giant computer named Alpha 60.
 His mission is to make contact with Professor von Braun (Howard Vernon), a famous scientist who has fallen mysteriously silent, and is believed to be suppressed by the computer.
 His next film was Pierrot le Fou (1965).
-Gilles Jacob, an author, critic, and president of the Cannes Film Festival, called it both a "retrospective" and recapitulation.
-He solicited the participation of Jean-Paul Belmondo, by then a famous actor, in order to guarantee the necessary amount of funding for the expensive film.
+Gilles Jacob, an author, critic and president of the Cannes Film Festival, called it both a "retrospective" and recapitulation.
+He solicited the participation of Belmondo, by then a famous actor, to guarantee the necessary amount of funding for the expensive film.
 Godard said the film was "connected with the violence and loneliness that lie so close to happiness today.
 It's very much a film about France."
+The film featured American director Samuel Fuller as himself.

 Masculin Féminin (1966), based on two Guy de Maupassant stories, La Femme de Paul and Le Signe, was a study of contemporary French youth and their involvement with cultural politics.
 An intertitle refers to the characters as "The children of Marx and Coca-Cola."
 Although Godard's cinema is sometimes thought to depict a wholly masculine point of view, Phillip John Usher has demonstrated how the film, by the way it connects images and disparate events, seems to blur gender lines.

 Godard followed with Made in U.S.A (1966), the source material for which was Richard Stark's The Jugger.
 A classic New Wave crime thriller, it was inspired by American Noir films.
-Anna Karina stars as the anti-hero searching for her murdered lover and the film includes a cameo by Marianne Faithfull.
+Karina stars as the anti-hero searching for her murdered lover and the film includes a cameo by Marianne Faithfull.
 A year later came Two or Three Things I Know About Her (1967), in which Marina Vlady portrays a woman leading a double life as housewife and prostitute, considered to be "among the greatest achievements in filmmaking."

 La Chinoise (1967) saw Godard at his most politically forthright so far.
 The film focused on a group of students and engaged with the ideas coming out of the student activist groups in contemporary France.
 Released just before the May 1968 events, the film is thought by some to have foreshadowed the student rebellions that took place.